embarks/places-to-cry/README.md

       - [TypeScript & integrated into VSCode (IDE)](#typescript--integrated-into-vscode-ide)
       - [GraphQL Endpoint](#graphql-endpoint)

 A boutique TypeScript package repository for an Apollo Lambda Server. 💅 Contains the GraphQL schema for the Places to Cry application.
-Places to Cry is a simple application
+Places to Cry is an application for non-robot contributors to pin and write about their favorite places to cry.

 ## Starting TypeScript project from scratch